 You can read our exclusive interview with Takahashi in the October issue of International Figure Skating.

-EXCERPT FROM THE ARTICLE:
+EXCERPT FROM THE COVER STORY:

 Japanese superstar Daisuke Takahashi graces the October 2018 cover.
 After a four-year hiatus, the 32-year-old is returning to competition.
 His motivation to return is not fueled by money or fame, but a desire to close out his career on his own terms.

 Making a comeback after a long absence from the competitive scene is a risky move for anyone, but even more so for someone who was a skating superstar not only in his nation, but also around the world.

 Daisuke Takahashi is aware of the risks of returning to competition after a four-year hiatus, but his reasons for coming back are strictly personal.
 This time, he is skating for himself.